uviclibraries/genai-vibe-code-intro/1-soundboard.md

 Step 1
 {: .label .label-step}
 - You can use any Generative AI tool for this activity, but because of the prompt limits the big GenAI companies put on their free accounts, we recommend for this activity to use [Google Gemini](https://gemini.google.com/){:target="_blank"} which comes free with Gmail.
-- Gemini isn't currently the most capable tool, but will do a good job for this activity, then for the more challenging vibe coding activities, we'll recommend using Anthropic's [Claude](https://claude.ai/){:target="_blank"}, as the free version creates more visually attractive web applications by default.
+- Gemini isn't currently the most capable tool, but will do a good job for this activity, then for the more challenging vibe coding activities, we'll recommend using Anthropic's [Claude](https://claude.ai/){:target="_blank"}, as currently the free version more reliabily creates web games and apps by default.
 Alternatively, [ChatGPT](https://chatgpt.com/){:target="_blank"}, [Microsoft Copilot](https://copilot.microsoft.com/){:target="_blank"}.

 ![Screenshot of the Claude.ai home screen with the prompt box highlighted](images/7-jeopardy-1.png) {: .step}